 - Another option is to apply a bitter tasting natural cream or gel onto building structures or places in your garden where they are feeding.
 When they can’t find food, of course, they will move to another place in search of new sources.

 In general, natural methods are not harmful to ground squirrels and other pets, but they may be not effective enough in the event of a heavy squirrel infestation.
 Trapping is worth considering.
 There are two main types of trap: kill traps and live traps.
 If you want to use kill traps, you need to make sure that killing squirrels is not illegal in your country.
 Check the kill traps regularly because obviously, you don’t want unpleasant smells from the dead squirrels.
 Locate baits and traps near ground squirrels’ tunnels.
 Check them at least once every 2-4 days to release them in time because they can die from a lack of food and water.
 Release them at least 5 miles away from your house.
 Keep in mind that the more traps you place, the more effective they will be.

 Now, you know the main methods for how to get rid of ground squirrels.
 It’s time to prevent them coming back at all costs.
 There are some preventative rules to keep in mind.
 Keep your garden or lawn healthy and clean.
 Don’t leave any nuts or fruits lying around.
 Seal up your trash to stop them from getting into it.
 Keep some cats, which are natural predators of ground squirrels.
 Plant some mint plants around your garden to try to repel them with the smell.

 To round up, ground squirrels look so cute, but their looks can be deceptive.
 If you see signs of them in your yard, it’s vital to take steps immediately.
-First try some natural methods if the problem is small, but for a larger problem you may have to resort to other methods.
+First try some natural methods if the problem is small, but for a larger problem you may have to resort to calling a professional exterminator in your area.
 This is a time-consuming task and it will require your patience to follow through and check thoroughly, but the results will be worth it.